Talk frequently with your family.

-- Taking part in new activities gives you more conversation starters.
+- Try new things and take part in new activities; this gives you more conversation starters.

-- Focus on what you can share together.
+- Find things you have in common and focus on what you can share together.

-- Build a safe environment where you can trust and share openly without being afraid.
+Build a safe environment at home where you can trust and share openly.

-- Learn to stop, breathe and calm down if you are too angry to really listen.
+- Breathe and calm down if you are too angry to really listen.

 - Say what you need to in a calm, constructive manner.

-- Don’t expect your partner to make you physically or emotionally well and don’t try to make them physically or emotionally well.
+- Don’t expect your partner to make you physically or emotionally well.